 - 18. In some cases, import permission from authorities responsible for sanitary and phytosanitary regulations may be called for in addition to licensing. - 19.
-Payments may be made through authorized banks without specific permission in each case and without the formality of presenting an import licence provided that the conditions for current payment are met, that is if the payments are not made earlier than immediately before the delivery of the goods to Sweden or, in respect of advance payments, do not exceed one third of the purchase sum for imports of machinery and such advance payment is stipulated in the contract, and an amount of SEK 100 000 for other imports.
-If payment is made by a letter of credit the latter must not be covered earlier than nine months before its expiry.
-For payments exceeding SEK 25 000 importers have to fill in on the form where the customer instructs the bank to make the payment abroad a few data in codes about the transaction.
+Payments may be made through authorized banks without specific permission in each case and without the formality of presenting an import licence provided that the payments are made on normal terms of payments.
+For payments exceeding SEK 50,000 importers have to fill in on the form where the customer instructs the bank to make the payment abroad a few data in codes about the transaction.